ofnote/tsalib/README.md

 `sympy`.
 A library for building symbolic expressions in Python is the only dependency.

-Tested with Python 3.6.
-Core API should work with Python 2.
-Contributions welcome.
+Tested with Python 3.6, 3.7.

 For writing type annotations inline, Python >= 3.5 is required which allows optional type annotations for variables.
 These annotations do not affect the program performance in any way.

 ## Best Practices

 * `tsalib` is designed for **progressive adoption** with your current deep learning models and pipelines.
-You can start off only with declaring and labeling variables with named shapes and writing shape assertions.
+You can start off only with *declaring* and *labeling* variables with named shapes and writing shape *assertions*.
 This already brings tremendous improvement in productivity and code readability.
 Once comfortable, use other transformations: `warp`, `join`, etc.
-* Convert all *relevant* config parameters into dimension variables.
+* Convert all relevant *config parameters* into dimension variables.
 Use only latter in your code.
-* Define all dimension variables upfront -- this requires some discipline.
+* Define *most* (if not all) dimension variables upfront -- this requires some discipline.
 Use `get_dim_vars` to lookup pre-defined dimension variables by their shorthand names in any function context.
+Update dimension variables dynamically in code with `update_dim_vars_len`.
 * Avoid using `reshape` : use `view` and `transpose` together.
 An inadvertent `reshape` may not preserve your dimensions (axes).
 Using `view` to change shape protects against this: it throws an error if the dimensions being manipulated are not contiguous.
 * Shape *Annotations* vs *Assertions*.
 Shape labels (`x: (B,T,D)` or `x: 'btd'`) ease shape recall during coding.
 Shape assertions (`assert x.shape === (B,T,D)`) enable catching inadvertent shape bugs at runtime.
 Pick either or both to work with.